harness/developer-hub/docs/continuous-delivery/cd-infrastructure/aws-cdk.md

 Harness provides the `aws-cdk-plugin` base image and custom images for different stacks (Java, .NET, Python, Go, etc.) They are located on the Docker Hub registry [aws-cdk-plugin](https://hub.docker.com/r/harness/aws-cdk-plugin/tags).
 For example, `harness/aws-cdk-plugin:1.0.0` is the base image that contains the CDK CLI and Node.js and `harness/aws-cdk-plugin:1.0.0-java` is the custom image for Java created by Harness.
 You can use a Harness custom image or create your own.

 You can use a Harness base image to create your own image and use that in a step.
-For example, if your CDK app uses a specific Java or Node.js version, you can use the base image provided by Harness and create your own image containing your dependencies but you shoul never override the entrypoint.
+For example, if your CDK app uses a specific Java or Node.js version, you can use the base image provided by Harness and create your own image containing your dependencies.
+You should never override the entry point.

 The image you use should support the CDK operations you are running in your app.